isabella232/experience-manager-guides-learn.en/help/tutorials/native-pdf/footnote-number-style.md

 ## Apply styles to footnote calls and markers

 You can apply styles to the footnote calls and markers and manage their appearance in the PDF output.
-For example you can add brackets around the footnote number or change their color.
-You can also replace the numbers with asterisk or Greek letters.
 These styles help you quickly identify the footnotes in the document.

 **Example 1**: